 As per the Securities and Exchange Board of India (SEBI), small-cap stocks are stocks of companies that rank beyond 251 in terms of market capitalization.
 Small-cap stocks are preferred by many investors due to the potential of delivering superior returns.
 However, these stocks are incredibly volatile and risky when compared to large cap and mid-cap stocks.

-What are the special characteristics of Small-Cap stocks?
+What are Small-Cap stocks?

 The two main small-cap indices in India are :